 Configurations

-The Java Operator SDK (JOSDK) provides several abstractions that work great out of the box.
-However, while we strive to cover the most common cases with the default behavior, we also recognize that that default behavior is not always what any given user might want for their operator.
-Numerous configuration options are therefore provided to help people tailor the framework to their needs.
+The Java Operator SDK (JOSDK) provides abstractions that work great out of the box.
+However, we recognize that default behavior isn’t always suitable for every use case.
+Numerous configuration options help you tailor the framework to your specific needs.

-, might need to be fine-tuned to properly identify which events will trigger the associated reconciler.
+InformerEventSource) need fine-tuning to identify which events trigger the associated reconciler

 Operator operator = new Operator( override -> override